 What Is Equity Compensation?

-Recently launched firms may not have the cash or want to put cash into growth initiatives to invest in them, which makes equity compensation a good option to attract employees that are high-quality.
+Recently launched firms may not have the cash or want to put cash into growth initiatives to invest in them, which makes equity compensation a good option to attract high-quality employees.
 Tech companies in the start-up phase and companies that are more mature have traditionally used equity compensation to reward their employees.

 Common Types of Equity Compensation

-Companies that have equity compensation can give their employees stock options that give them a right to buy shares of the companies' stocks at a price that's predetermined, which is also known as the exercise price.
+Companies that have equity compensation can give their employees stock options that give them a right to buy shares of the companies' stocks at a predetermined price, which is also known as the exercise price.
 Over time, the right to purchase can vest, which lets employees have control over this option after spending a certain amount of time working for the company.
 When the option vests, the right to transfer or sell the option is gained.
-This encourages employees to stay with the company for awhile.
+This encourages employees to stay with the company for a while.
 There is often an expiration with this, however.

 Employees who can purchase aren't stockholders and don't have the same rights that stockholders do.
 The tax consequences are different for those that are vested compared to those that aren't, so employees need to look into what tax rules apply to their situation specifically.
 Different types of equity compensation are available, including incentive stock options (ISOs) and non-qualified stock options (NSOs).
 Both of these have the option to buy shares at a later date.
 However, ISOs are only offered to employees and not consultants or non-employee directors.

 There are certain tax advantages available with ISO options.
 Employees don't need to report when they get non-qualified stock options or if it becomes exercisable.
 Having restricted stock means a vesting period needs to be complete and can be done altogether after a specific period of time.